josephspurrier/gowebapi/README.md

 ## Code Generation

-This code allows you to generate a template using find and replace.
+This code allows you to generate code from a template.
+This code below will generate all the files for a component includes the files for the store folder and the model folder.

 ```bash
 # Set the environment variables.